NAME, AFFILIATION AND OBJECTS

 The committee may, at its discretion, appoint Life members (and revoke life membership) for existing or past members who have given long and valued service to the Club and who are no longer actively involved in Club activities.
 Life Members are not required to pay a Club subscription fee.

 The membership secretary or, in his/ her absence, the Treasurer shall maintain an up to date record of the paid-up members of the Club.
-All members are to be provided with a name tag on the club membership board.
+All members are to be provided with a shoe tag.

 Membership shall cease at the discretion of the committee if;